telerik/ajax-docs/controls/standardbutton/client-side-programming/events/onclientclicking.md

 1. An eventArgs parameter of type Telerik.Web.UI.**RadButtonCancelEventArgs**, containing the following properties and methods:

-	* IsSplitButtonClick() - returns a bool value that indicates whether the split button or the main button is clicked.
-True means the split button was clicked.

 	* get_cancel() - returns a bool value that indicates whether the event was canceled.
 True means the event is canceled.

 	* set_cancel(*shouldCancel*) - sets a bool value that indicates whether the event will be canceled.
 Setting true means the event will be canceled.